 These so-called “confiscation laws” effectively criminalized dissent against the American Revolution.
 The seizure and sale of loyalist property also raised revenue for the state by redistributing property from Loyalists to the rest of the community.

-When Pennsylvania passed their own confiscation law, James Rankin allegedly buried a hoard of gold and silver on this property in early 1778.
+When Pennsylvania passed its own confiscation law, James Rankin allegedly buried a hoard of gold and silver on this property in early 1778.

 Interesting side note.
 The William Penn family might have been the biggest losers of the American Revolution.
 It was during this time that Pennsylvania assumed control over more than 20 million acres belonging to the Penn family.
 In exchange, the state provided £130,000 in compensation only a tenth of its true value.